plone/plone.restapi/docs/source/controlpanels.rst

 RFC: We can just always embed the JSON schema by default, or re-use the expansion mechanism.

-- PRO expansion: re-use existing pattern, can be used the same way for content.
+- PRO expansion: re-use existing pattern, can be used the same way for content
 - CON expansion: more complex than just embedding the schema
+- CON expansion: "@controlpanels/editing-controlpanel/@schema" might be hard to implement
 - PRO simple: simple
 - CON simple: introducing a new pattern